Concepts of Isolated Applications and Side-by-side Assemblies

 You can change side-by-side assembly dependencies after an application has been deployed by modifying the Publisher Configuration Files and Application Configuration Files.
 A publisher configuration file, also known as a publisher policy file, is an XML file that globally redirects applications and assemblies from using one version of a side-by-side assembly to using another version of the same assembly.
 For example, you could change a dependency when a bug fix or security fix is deployed for a side-by-side assembly and you want to redirect all applications to use the fixed version.
 An application configuration file is an XML file that redirects a specific application from using one version of a side-by-side assembly to using another version of the same assembly.
 You can use an application configuration file to redirect a particular application to use a version of a side-by-side assembly that's different from the one that's defined in the publisher configuration file.
 For more information, see Configuration.

-In Visual Studio 2005 and Visual Studio 2008, redistributable libraries such as ATL, MFC, CRT, Standard C++, OpenMP, and MSDIA are deployed as shared side-by-side assemblies to the native assembly cache.
-In Visual Studio 2010 and Visual Studio 2012, the redistributable libraries use central deployment.
+In Visual Studio 2005 and Visual Studio 2008, redistributable libraries such as ATL, MFC, CRT, Standard C++, OpenMP, and MSDIA were deployed as shared side-by-side assemblies to the native assembly cache.
+In the current version, the redistributable libraries use central deployment.
 By default, all applications that are built by using Visual C++ are built with the manifest embedded in the final binary, and the manifest describes the dependencies of the binary on the Visual C++ libraries.
 To understand manifest generation for Visual C++ applications, see Understanding Manifest Generation for C/C++ Programs.
 A manifest is not required for applications that are statically linked to the libraries that they use, or that use local deployment.
 For more information about deployment, see Deployment in Visual C++.